 While much of Vietnam is set in its traditions, and content to live life at a slower pace, HCMC is where the nation's urban warriors congregate to work hard and play harder.
 The city that some still call Saigon has been the driving force leading Vietnam into the 21st century, and the result is a whirlpool of activity that one cannot help but be swept into.
 Remnants of Vietnam's history pockmark the city, creating a charming contrast of old and new.

 Your day will start when you driver picks you up and takes you to Tao Dan Park to watch the bird lovers club.
-Then, we will move onto the monument of Thich Quang Duc; representing the Vietnamese monk who burned himself to death in 1963.
-Then take a quick stop at the colorful Ho Thi Ky flower market before riding to the Funeral Home to learn about Vietnamese funeral ceremonies and customs.
+Then, we will move onto the monument of Thich Quang Duc; representing the Vietnamese monk who so bravely and dramatically protested in 1963.
+Then take a quick stop at the colorful Ho Thi Ky flower and vibrant fabric market.
 Roll through Chinatown and back to District 1 by Vespa.
-On the way, stop at a Chinese medicine shop for an introduction to Thuoc Bac (Chinese medicine).
+On the way, stop at a traditional Chinese medicine shop for an introduction to Thuoc Bac (Chinese medicine).
 Via a tunnel we reach District 2 and continue to District 1’s City Post Office, Notre Dame Cathedral, Reunification Palace, the previous CIA Office, and Dong Khoi Street (it means "people's revolution").
 We will also make a stop at the historic Opera House, where ‘The Quiet American’ was shot and where the Municipal Theater actually is.

 La Rose Suites is a luxurious 5-star boutique hotel in the heart of Cambodia's bustling capital.
 Nestled on a quiet street near Independence Monument, the Royal Palace and National Museum, La Rose Suites is the perfect location for a walk in the local park or a stroll along the riverside promenade.
 Equally inspired by the charming architecture of French Indochina and the grandeur of Angkor Wat, La Rose Suites aims to please aesthetically while tempting your other senses.